Killing of Christian Glass: Aftermath

-Police issue statement
+Initial narratives and family response

-On June 11, 2022, the Clear Creek County sheriff's department issued a statement that the motorist was "argumentative and uncooperative" and had armed himself with a knife.
+On June 11, 2022, the Clear Creek County Sheriff's Office issued a statement that the motorist was "argumentative and uncooperative" and had armed himself with a knife.
 It stated that the officers tried for over an hour to reach a peaceful resolution, before the deputies broke out the windows and removed a knife.
 Referring to Glass as "the suspect", it said that he re-armed himself with another knife and a rock.
 It said that the deputies used a bean-bag and taser, and then shot Glass when he tried to stab an officer.